comet-dot-photos/comet-dot-photos/README.md

 extensive visibility check using the visibility table.
 As described above, the server is sent an array indicating the images that still need to be checked as well as a bit array indicating the painted vertices.
-This bit-array representing the region of interest and the bit array of each image that passed the bounding box test are AND'ed together on the server (see [The Data Files](#the-data-files)) with the resulting bit field containing the number of painted vertices that would be visible in that image's camera / comet
+This bit-array representing the region of interest and the visibility bit array of each image that passed the bounding box test are AND'ed together on the server (see [The Data Files](#the-data-files)) with the resulting bit field containing the number of painted vertices that would be visible in that image's camera / comet